ribru17/ts_query_ls/README.md

 ts_query_ls format --help
 ```

-### Linter
+### CI Tool

-The formatter can also be used as standalone linter by passing the `check`
+The language server can also be used as standalone CI tool by passing the
-argument, e.g:
+`check` argument, e.g:

 ```sh
 ts_query_ls check ./queries --config \